 Since I am demonstrating WooCommerce PayPal integration, I will opt for a PayPal Business account.

-Next, enter your email address, and click the Continue button.
+Next, enter your email address, and click the Create button.

 That’s it.
 You have successfully created your PayPal sandbox account.

-The next major step is to connect PayPal to WooCommerce store.
+The next major step is to connect PayPal to the WooCommerce store.

 WooCommerce & PayPal Integration